playgen/SUGAR-SocialGamification/doc/features/leaderboard.md

 * Client
     * <xref:PlayGen.SUGAR.Client.LeaderboardClient>
 * Contracts
-    * <xref:PlayGen.SUGAR.Contracts.Shared.LeaderboardRequest>
+    * <xref:PlayGen.SUGAR.Contracts.LeaderboardRequest>
-    * <xref:PlayGen.SUGAR.Contracts.Shared.LeaderboardResponse>
+    * <xref:PlayGen.SUGAR.Contracts.LeaderboardResponse>
-    * <xref:PlayGen.SUGAR.Contracts.Shared.LeaderboardStandingsRequest>
+    * <xref:PlayGen.SUGAR.Contracts.LeaderboardStandingsRequest>
-    * <xref:PlayGen.SUGAR.Contracts.Shared.LeaderboardStandingsResponse>
+    * <xref:PlayGen.SUGAR.Contracts.LeaderboardStandingsResponse>
-    * <xref:PlayGen.SUGAR.Common.Shared.LeaderboardType>
+    * <xref:PlayGen.SUGAR.Common.LeaderboardType>
-    * <xref:PlayGen.SUGAR.Common.Shared.LeaderboardFilterType>
+    * <xref:PlayGen.SUGAR.Common.LeaderboardFilterType>
-    * <xref:PlayGen.SUGAR.Common.Shared.EvaluationDataType>
+    * <xref:PlayGen.SUGAR.Common.EvaluationDataType>
-    * <xref:PlayGen.SUGAR.Common.Shared.CriteriaScope>
+    * <xref:PlayGen.SUGAR.Common.CriteriaScope>
-    * <xref:PlayGen.SUGAR.Common.Shared.ActorType>
+    * <xref:PlayGen.SUGAR.Common.ActorType>

 ## Examples
 * Create a leaderboard
 	This example shows how to create a leaderboard which will display the highest rankings for the combined total of kingdoms the players have conquered.
-This uses <xref:PlayGen.SUGAR.Client.LeaderboardClient>'s Create function, passing a <xref:PlayGen.SUGAR.Contracts.Shared.LeaderboardRequest> as the parameter.
-This request will specify the identifier token "MOST_KINGDOMS_CONQUERED", key for which to check in [GameData](gameData.md) "KingdomsConquered" and <xref:PlayGen.SUGAR.Common.Shared.LeaderboardType> Cumulative to add all the values of every entry matching the key.
-The code will then store the Token of the leaderboard from the <xref:PlayGen.SUGAR.Contracts.Shared.LeaderboardResponse> for later use.
+This uses <xref:PlayGen.SUGAR.Client.LeaderboardClient>'s Create function, passing a <xref:PlayGen.SUGAR.Contracts.LeaderboardRequest> as the parameter.
+This request will specify the identifier token "MOST_KINGDOMS_CONQUERED", key for which to check in [GameData](gameData.md) "KingdomsConquered" and <xref:PlayGen.SUGAR.Common.LeaderboardType> Cumulative to add all the values of every entry matching the key.
+The code will then store the Token of the leaderboard from the <xref:PlayGen.SUGAR.Contracts.LeaderboardResponse> for later use.

 ```cs
 		public SUGARClient sugarClient = new SUGARClient(BaseUri);